Podcast: Download

 How I Built My “Internal GPS” (And You Can Too)

 Before launching into memorizing my first German phrase, I designed the Memory Palace system that would store them.
 I’ve been interested in the art and craft of memory training and self-improvement for a couple of years.
-But I only really started to study it closely after coming across Anthony’s book How to Learn and Memorize German Vocabulary which, in turn, led me to the Magnetic Memory Method website.
+But I only really started to use Memory Palaces for language learning specifically after coming across Anthony’s book How to Learn and Memorize German Vocabulary which, in turn, led me to the Magnetic Memory Method website.

 Recommended resource: The Magnetic Memory Method Masterplan.